buwilliams/rpcsql/README.md

 in a nice way.
 If you could send a SQL query via POST, you can easily get different results in the a nice format.

-Overview of a mini-SPA:
+Overview of a `mini-SPA` app:
+- Rails handles routing
-- Browser makes request to load "mini-SPA" view
+- Browser makes request to load "mini-SPA" view in a standard MVC pattern
-- Vue.js and HTML template coded in a standard Rails view
+- The view contains Vue.js and it's template
-- The mini-SPA calls JSON API to load initial data and future requests
+- The mini-SPA requests data from backend and future requests for data without page refresh
-- Users interacts with mini-SPA (Vue.js) until they leave the section
+- Users interacts with mini-SPA until they click a regular URL and which loads another mini-SPA app

 ## Solution